BartMassey/wordle5/README.md

 millisecond of speedup, and thus were removed to simplify the program.

-The branch `retro` in this repo includes both Python and Rust versions of various stages of the construction of `wordle5`, as recreated for expository purposes.
+The branch `retro2` in this repo includes both Python and Rust versions of all the stages of the construction of `wordle5`, as recreated for expository purposes.

 When building for best performance, you may want to build a